top of page

 Physiotherapy treats a variety of conditions including, but not limited to, the following:

-• Sports-related injuries: tears, sprains and strains, overuse and repetitive strain.
-Sports physiotherapy with shockwave can help
+• Sports-related injuries: tears, sprains and strains, overuse and repetitive strain

 • Neck and back injuries: whiplash, degenerative disc disease, stenosis, herniated discs, sciatica, pinched nerves, numbness/tingling, postural imbalances